CartoDB/documentation/app/content/deck-gl/rapid-map-prototyping.md

 ### Loading private and shared maps

 In the previous examples we are loading public Builder maps.
 In some cases you will want to load private or shared maps in your application.
 In those cases you need to specify a valid access token in the `credentials` object provided to the `fetchMap` function.
-Private maps will be accessible only through tokens generated for the particular user that created the map.
-Shared maps are accessible using tokens generated for all the users that the map has been shared with or you can also use tokens generated using a client ID / client secret pair from a machine-to-machine application.

 ### Auto-refreshing